vghn/puppet/README.md

 # Puppet Control Repo

-## Under development
+## Development status ##
+This project is still in a prototype development stage.

 ## Overview
-Controls all environments.
+Controls Vlad's environments.

 ## Description
 ### Puppetfile